malebuffy/XtreamPlayerFree/README.md

 # XtreamPlayerFree
-An Android Auto Media Platform
+An Android Auto Media Platform written from the ground up